 At the age of thirteen Madison started boarding school in one of the most prestigious boy’s boarding schools in Africa, St Andrews College in the heart of the Eastern Cape Province surrounded by game farms and reserves.
 He spent five years living with 500 boys, where the skills he developed growing up in the bush, such as protecting ones food from hungry baboons, came in very useful.

-Erica first met Madison at the age of two, where, as a volunteer working in the research camp, she was tasked with making sure, “he doesn’t leave the kitchen and get eaten by a lion.”
+Erica first met Madison before he was even the age of two, where, as a volunteer working in the research camp, she was tasked with making sure, “he doesn’t leave the kitchen and get eaten by a lion.”

 Madison is now a young man with vast amounts of knowledge about Southern Africa and is more than capable of knowing about where and where not to be in the most incredible spaces of Africa.